 The token must be controlled by a player in order for the token's reveal of the Fog to be visible to them.
 You can set this manually from the Token Settings (on the Basic Tab) or have it directed to the player who has edit permission of the character journal that token represents.

 Revealing and Reapplying Fog

-If you want to manually reveal or hide areas, you can use the same Fog of War subtools from the Tabletop Toolbox.
+If you want to manually reveal or hide areas, you can use the same Fog of War subtools from the Tabletop Toolbar.
 The Reveal Areas, Polygon Reveal, Hide Areas, and Reset Fog tools are all available to you for Advanced Fog of War.
 If you choose to reset the fog or manually hide areas, the areas within the Token's set sight or vision range can not be hidden from view.
 If you want to keep an area hidden even from the Token's range of sight, you'll want to use both versions of Fog of War at the same time.

 Running with Fog of War and Advanced Fog of War Simultaneously

 Fog of War and Advanced Fog of War are each their own individual layers of fog.
 You can use both versions at the same time to keep certain areas of the Page hidden from view even if a token's range of sight passes through it.
-Both versions use the same Toolbox subtools for revealing and hiding areas.
+Both versions use the same Toolbar subtools for revealing and hiding areas.
 If you use the tools while both are enabled, they hide or reveal on both layers at once; however, you can specifically edit the Fog of War or Advanced Fog of War fog layers individually by using the Reveal Areas, Polygon Reveal, and Hide Areas drawing tools while holding down the following shortcut keys: